bobbybacala/bobbybacala/README.md

 <h3 align="center">A Software Engineering Student from India</h3>

 - 🌱 Currently studying about **Data Structures, Algorithms** and **Data Engineering, SQL**

+- 🧪 I have experience in **React, Nodejs, FastAPI, PostgreSQL, MongoDB**

 - 📫 How to reach me **bahadkarsusmit@gmail.com**